article · Career change into tech

 Who this fits — and who it doesn't

-Finance and accounting transfer unusually well to data, risk and security, and analyst roles — but here's the honest filter the sellers skip: if what you dislike is the analytical and data work itself, not just your current employer, tech may not fix it.
+Finance and accounting transfer unusually well to data, risk and security, and analyst roles — but here's the honest filter the thin guides skip: if what you dislike is the analytical and data work itself, not just your current employer, tech may not fix it.
 Decide on fit plus the cited data, and keep the two questions separate: 'is the field growing?' is not the same as 'can I specifically get hired into it?'
 One more honest point for experienced finance professionals worried about restarting at entry level: the internal-transfer route usually preserves the most seniority, because you keep domain credibility; an adjacent bridge (audit to IT audit, FP&A to BI) lets you enter at a level that reflects your judgment rather than a true ground-zero reset.
 We can't promise a level, but a full reset isn't the only path.

 The finance-to-tech skill crosswalk